Rover K-series engine: Design history

 The two types of head that were bolted to the common four-cylinder block were designated K8 (8 valves) and K16 (16 valves).
 A later head design also incorporated a Rover-designed Variable Valve Control (VVC) unit (derived from an expired AP patent).
 This allowed more power to be developed without compromising low-speed torque and flexibility.
 The VVC system constantly alters the inlet cam period, resulting in a remarkably flexible drive: the torque curve of a VVC K-series engine is virtually flat throughout the rev range and power climbs steadily with no fall-off whatsoever until the rev limiter kicks in at 7,200 rpm.

-Following the collapse of MG Rover in 2005, the K Series engine started a new and rather interesting chapter in its history.
+Following the collapse of MG Rover Group in 2005, the K Series engine started a new and rather interesting chapter in its history.

 Two separate re-developments of the engine were taking place by at the time two rival Chinese car firms.

 The Chinese automaker Nanjing Automobile (NAC) purchased the assets of MG Rover and in doing so acquired use of the Longbridge plant and the intellectual property rights and production tooling to many designs, including those of the K series engine.

 With the help of Lotus Engineering, NAC went on to produce the N Series an improved version of the K Series with redesigned headgasket and oil rail built on the original tooling.

 This engine featured in the relaunched MG TF in the UK and the MG3 SW and MG7 in China.
 Contrary to popular belief, the N Series was never fitted to the MG 6.

 When the MG TF ceased production for the final time in 2011, so did the N Series.

 The second development was by the larger Chinese conglomerate SAIC Motor.
 SAIC had also previously purchased the rights and blueprints to several of MG Rovers designs.
-Whilst they had the necessary knowhow they didn't have any tooling so had to essentially reverse engineer their version of the engine.
+Whilst they had the necessary know-how they didn't have any tooling so had to essentially reverse engineer their version of the engine.

 The advantage of this was it allowed Ricardo 2010, the company tasked by SAIC to carry out development the opportunity to improve the engine in a number of areas.

 The main areas of improvement included the head being redesigned to improve the waterways and structural rigidity and the block was also strengthened.

 All new tooling was used in its production and the quality of materials and that of the aluminium casting process created a much more substantial update than that of the N Series.

 This new engine would go on to power the Roewe 750, the Roewe 550 and later after the two firms NAC and SAIC merged, The MG 6.